 Making the decision to get out of debt can be life-changing.
 But it can also be frustrating and tempting to give up if you don’t see much progress.
 Just remember, you didn’t accrue the debt overnight and it’s not going to go away overnight, either.
 You’ll enjoy more success and less frustration if you can see your credit card balances steadily going down.
-Here are five things not to do when trying to get out of debt.
+Here are five things not to do when getting out of debt.

-Failing to Set Goals – Have you ever heard the expression: A goal without a plan is just a wish?
+Have you ever heard the expression: A goal without a plan is just a wish?
 It’s one thing to say you’re going to get out of debt, but if you don’t plan and set goals, you are much less likely to succeed.
 Set realistic goals and work out a plan to achieve them.

 To make debt go away, you need to pay more than the minimum amount due every month, which often barely covers the interest that has accrued.
 If paying the minimum is all you can afford, consider Credit Counseling.
 This free service can help you evaluate your current situation and formulate a plan to move forward.

-Not Asking for Help – Getting into debt was easy.
+Getting into debt was easy.
 Getting out of debt is not.
 Let friends and family know you’re actively trying to pay down your debt and that you may not have as much disposable income for shopping or other activities.
 Letting other people know what you’re trying to accomplish helps keep you accountable, and may inspire them to do it, too.